SkeLLLa/pinot-noir/docs/api/pinot-noir.ibrokerresponse.exceptions.md

 ## IBrokerResponse.exceptions property

+Query exceptions.
 Will contain the stack trace if there is any exception processing the query.

 **Signature:**